reflexer-labs/merkle-distributor/README.md

 npm run verify-merkle-roots
 ```

-`input.csv` should be a CSV file with the addresses and amounts to be airdropped, see `scripts/example_input.csv` as an example.
+`input.csv` should be a CSV file with the addresses and amounts to be airdropped.
+See `scripts/example_input.csv` for an example.
 The token amount is a float with 18 decimals (not a WAD).

 The results are exported in `scripts/merkle-paths-output/`